polybird/docs/README.md

 # Docs
-Documentations of Polybird project
+Documentations of Polybird Exchange Project

-Here you would find documentation related our Polybird.
+Here you would find documentations related our Polybird website.